 - Motivation of learners and teaching psychology.

-- How to help: don’t do it for them, etc.
+- How to help: do not do it for them, etc.

 - Keeping the flow going, encourage everyone to speak up and share.